PathologyDataScience/HistomicsML2/docs/data-create.rst

     Boolean value to check whether the existing PCA transformation will be used or not. true/false (default true).

   --inputSlidePath
-    Path to the directory of input slides.
-Set 'inputSlidePath' to '/dataset/svs/' when using your own slides. (default /svs/).
+    Path to the directory of input slides as mounted in the Docker container.
+Typically '/dataset/svs/'.

   --outputDataSetName
     Name of the HistomicsML dataset. '.h5' format should be used for ingestion (default HistomicsML_dataset.h5).